-The Group uses a risk rating system at the origination of advances which groups loans and overdrafts into various risk categories to facilitate the management of risk on both an individual account and Stage 1 and 2 portfolio basis.
+The Group uses a risk rating system at the origination of advances which groups loans, overdrafts and credit cards into various risk categories to facilitate the management of risk on both an individual account and Stage 1 and 2 portfolio basis.
 Retail, commercial and corporate, mortgages, overdrafts and credit cards are managed by product type.
 Preset risk management criteria is in place to facilitate decision-making for all categories of loans including credit cards.